Privileged users can create policies that track the changes that all users, including other privileged users, make in the database.

 Unified auditing uses the

-$ORACLE_BASE/audit directory as the location for the new format operating system files.
+$ORACLE_BASE/audit directory as the location for the operating system files.

 For newly created databases, mixed mode auditing is enabled by default through the predefined policy